5. Comparison of interventions in certain groups of patients

 |Baha, without skin reduction (n=12)||2||60 yrs||1 in 30 yrs||Hultcrantz & Lanis, 2014|

-Concerning middle ear implants, recently, the number of (mostly medical) problems have been reported by e.g. Mlynski, (2014), Colletti et al., (2013) and Bernardeshi et al., (2011).
-The derived revision ratios were between 1 in 15 years to 1 in 28 years.
-Growing pains might play a role, especially as there is not yet a well-standardized surgical procedure.
+Concerning middle ear implants, recently, the number of (mostly medical) problems have been reported by e.g. Bernardeshi et al. (2011), Colletti et al. (2013), Mlynski (2014), Zwartenkot et al. (2014) and Brkic et al. (2019).
+The derived revision ratios were between 1 in 15 years up to 1 in 28 years of follow-up.
+These figures are obviously worse than those reported for the percutaneous BCDs, especially whenever the approach with skin reduction is applied see Table.
+Growing pains might play a role, especially as there are still several different surgical approaches.

 Concerning the other devices (Bonebridge, Sophono), systematically obtained stability data are lacking (Summer 2016).